Katie Taylor: Professional career

+Debut and early career

+After a successful 15 year amateur career spanning 189 fights Taylor reached out to promoter Eddie Hearn and soon after officially sign with Matchroom Boxing becoming the first female boxer to sign with the promotion.

 Taylor made her professional debut on 26 November 2016, scoring a third-round technical knockout (TKO) over Karina Kopińska at the Wembley Arena in London.

 In her second professional bout she faced Viviane Obenauf on 10 December 2016 at the Manchester Arena, Manchester.
 The fight was televised live on Sky Sports Box Office as part of the undercard for the Anthony Joshua vs. Éric Molina heavyweight world title fight.
 In a bout which saw Taylor score a knockdown in the second round after Obenauf appeared to slip, and the latter suffer a cut to her left eye following an apparent clash of heads, Taylor won by a shutout six-round points decision (PTS) with the referee scoring the bout 60–53.

 She scored two more wins in March 2017—against Monica Gentili via fifth-round TKO and Milena Koliva via PTS over eight rounds—before facing Nina Meinke for the vacant WBA International female lightweight title on 29 April 2017 at the Wembley Stadium.
 The bout served as a final eliminator for the WBA female lightweight title and was televised live on Sky Sports Box Office as part of the undercard for the Anthony Joshua vs. Wladimir Klitschko world title fight.
 Taylor controlled the contest from the opening bell with her speed and combination punches.
 Meinke suffered a cut in the fifth round from an accidental clash of heads.
 With a badly swollen right eye, and after being on the receiving end of a flurry of punches, referee Howard Foster called a halt to the contest in the seventh round to save Meinke from further punishment, handing Taylor a TKO victory.

+Three months later Taylor made her American debut when she faced Jasmine Clarkson at the Barclays Center in New York City.
+Taylor secured a third-round stoppage victory in this fight via corner retirement (RTD) with Clarkson unable to continue after the second round, taking Taylor's record to 6-0.